-A key objective of this evaluation is to quantify the relationship between demand reductions, temperature, and hour of day.
-Ex ante impacts are estimated load reductions as a function of weather
+A key objective of the 2024 evaluation is to quantify the relationship between demand reductions, temperature, and hour of day.
+Ex ante impacts are estimated load reductions as a function of weather conditions, time of day, and forecasted changes in enrollment.
+By design, they reflect planning conditions defined by normal (1-in-2) peak demand weather conditions.
+The historical load patterns and performance during actual events are used as the reductions for a standardized set of weather conditions

-3.4.1 RELATIONSHIP OF CUSTOMER LOADS AND PERCENT REDUCTIONS TO WEATHER
+RELATIONSHIP OF CUSTOMER LOADS AND PERCENT REDUCTIONS TO WEATHER 3.4.1